Hayden1204/ClassiClient/readme.md

 Functions and variables in .h files are mostly documented.

-Further information (e.g. style) for ClassiCube's source code can be found in the doc and misc folders.
+Further information (e.g. style) for ClassiClient's source code can be found in the doc and misc folders.

 #### Known compilation errors